 Is your work your passion?
 Are you working to buy a new car?
 Put your kids through college?
 Feed your travel bug?
 Don’t glance at a photo of a beach, or your kids.
 Spend one entire minute immersed in the details of your goal.
 Don’t answer the phone or drive to a client meeting.
 Just sit, and thoroughly connect with your goal.
 Does that put activities into a different perspective?
 What things seem more important?
 What things are less important?

-Each of these habits build professionalism by themselves.
+Each of these 5 habits to build professionalism works by themselves.
 What you add to them makes it stronger!